 In the same year he has made his debut as Pietro in Verdi`s Simon Boccanegra at the Budapest State Opera House.
 In May 2012 he sang with great success Monteverdi`s Il ritorno d`Ulisse in Patria in Oslo DNO with Alessandro de Marchi, Rossini`s Cenerentola (Alidoro) and Verdi`s Traviata (Dottore Grenvil) in Salzburg.
 In the Summer of 2012 he made his United States of America`s debut as Sprecher in Mozart`s Die Zauberflőte at the Crested Butte Music Festival in Colorado.

 Recently he sung Kaspar in Weber`s Der Freischütz at the Giessen Stadttheater, Don Alfonso in Mozart`s Cosi fan tutte and Il re di Scozia in Haendel`s Ariodante at the Landestheater in Salzburg.
 At the Budapest Opera House he sung Colline in Puccini`s La Bohéme as well as Masetto in Mozart`s Don Giovanni.
 He gave his Debut at the Innsbruck Festival für Alte Musik as Publio in La Clemenza di Tito in August 2013. , followed Escamillo in Carmen in Budapest.

 In 2014 he returned to Oslo to sing Colline in a Revival of the famous Stefan Herheim Production of La Bohéme, and he sung Leporello in a New Production of Don Giovanni there as well.
-Recently he sung Priester in Magic Flute at Theatre Vichy and Ferrando in Trovatore in Budapest State Opera.
+He made his french Debut as Priester in Magic Flute at Theatre Vichy followed Ferrando in Trovatore in Budapest State Opera.